THE CREATIVE TIME SUMMIT IS AN ANNUAL CONVENING FOR THINKERS, DREAMERS, AND DOERS WORKING AT THE INTERSECTION OF

 ABOUT THE CREATIVE TIME SUMMIT

-First conceived in 2009, the Creative Time Summit is an annual convening for thinkers, dreamers, and doers working at the intersection of art and politics.
-Since its inception in 2009, the Summit has functioned as a flexible, roving platform that brings together artists, activists, and other thought leaders engaging with today’s most pressing issues.
-Emerging during a time when the definition of political art, or socially engaged art, was still taking shape, the Summit established an essential space to highlight and unite artists and practitioners working beyond the traditional art market, many of whom were intervening and profoundly impacting areas of civic life, from politics and economics, to media and the environment.
+Since its inception in 2009, the Summit has functioned as a flexible, roving platform bringing together artists, activists, and other thought leaders engaging with today’s most pressing issues.
+Having emerged alongside the definition of political art, or socially engaged art, the Summit highlighted and united artists and practitioners working beyond the traditional art market, many of whom were intervening in areas of civic life, politics, and media.
 Presenting a critical range of perspectives, the Summit provides strategies for social change in local and global contexts.